 - We make choices based on perceived benefits to ourselves, not risks.
 Except for some consideration for visual aesthetics, most customers don’t buy physical characteristics, they buy the benefits.
 Let form follow function, but don’t waste unnecessary ad space or time on specs unless you can show the benefit.
 There’s a reason the best model homes are furnished and decorated: it helps people imagine their own stuff in there.

 - Most purchases are not a matter of life-or-death.
 They’re emotional, so those choices tend to be made by the amygdala and nucleus accumbens.
 These are not only the emotional centers of the brain, but the areas that remember positive conditioning (a behavior reinforced by a reward).
 Encourage positive emotional perception.
-Subaru’s “Love” campaign, which began three years ago, has doubled their market share and pushed them past 11 other car manufacturers in terms of sales.
+Subaru’s “Love” campaign, which is almost ten years old, has doubled their market share and pushed them past 11 other car manufacturers in terms of sales.

 - Decisions are often subjective due to perceived differences even when products are virtually identical.
 For example, do you ask for a tissue or a Kleenex?
 A boatload of factors affect this perception, and they aren’t limited to who had the better ad campaign.
 Context, culture, gender, and even a buyer’s personality and emotional state at the moment may influence a decision.
 Tap more deeply into your market and find out why they’re even considering you.